MileHacker Logo

 Group Logistics

-• Accommodation: Book vacation rentals or suites or connecting rooms at resorts.
+• Accommodation: Book holiday rentals or suites or connecting rooms at resorts.

-• Transportation: For larger groups, private vans or pre-booked transfers are more efficient than multiple taxis.
+• Transportation: For larger groups, private vans or pre-transfers that have been booked are more efficient than multiple taxis.
 Consider a rental car if comfortable with left-hand driving.

 • Dining: Make reservations, especially for larger groups or at popular restaurants.